Use Couples Message Boards To Improve Your Marriage

 Being open-minded doesn't mean, of course, that you must accept or use all of the advice that you are given.
 Sort through the stories and advice that you get for the pieces that seem to fit your values and goals the best.
 Once you get to know some of the other users on the board, you may get a sense of which people have the kind of relationships that you want to have.
 Take the advice from those people more seriously.

 Above all, don't just go with the answers that you want to hear.
 After all, if you're asking other people for advice, it's because you haven't been able to solve the problem yourself.
 Be open to new perspectives and surprising pieces of advice.
 Be willing to try more than one potential solution.
-Agree with your spouse on what it will look for something to "work," and try things until you find that.
+Agree with your spouse on what it will look like for something to "work," and try things until you find that.

-Helping Others On Couples Message Boards
+Helping Others on Couples Message Boards

 Once you've gotten the help, you need, it's time to return the favor.
 After all, peer support is about giving and receiving.